Fire Debris Analysis: GC-MS and ASTM E1618 Pattern Recognition

 Water from fire suppression can dissolve or displace water-soluble components (primarily the lower-molecular-weight aromatics including benzene and toluene) and physically mobilise the remaining residue across the debris.
 In concrete floors with cracks or joints, water-driven migration can move accelerant residue metres from the pour location.
 This means that a positive GC-MS result in one sample from a given location does not establish that accelerant was poured at that specific location; it establishes that ignitable liquid residue was present in that sample, which may or may not correspond to the original pour area.

-Analysts experienced in fire debris analysis account for weathering effects by applying the full E1618 criteria carefully rather than pattern-matching to ideal reference spectra.
+Fire debris analysts account for weathering by applying the full E1618 criteria systematically rather than pattern-matching to ideal reference spectra.
 The SWGFEX best practices document (Section 6, Interpretation) recommends that analysts document which E1618 criteria are met and which are not, and that the classification opinion specify whether the pattern is consistent with a fresh or a weathered/degraded form of the classified liquid.
-This practice, which the UK Forensic Science Regulator's guidance on fire debris similarly endorses, produces a more informative and defensible opinion than a bare classification without qualification.
+The UK Forensic Science Regulator's guidance on fire debris similarly endorses this practice as producing a more informative and defensible opinion than a bare classification without qualification.

 The Organisation of Scientific Area Committees (OSAC) for Forensic Science, convened by NIST, has developed specific criteria for the language that fire debris analysts use in reports and testimony.
 OSAC's Fire and Explosion Investigation Subcommittee published a needs statement on opinion language in 2021 that is incorporated by reference in several US state accreditation programmes and referenced in the UK Forensic Science Regulator's 2023 guidance update.